LucasKuhn/notes/rake.md

 # RAKE
 Rake is a Ruby gem that helps automate repetitive tasks.
 It is sometimes referenced as a build tool, since it helps build a file based on another (a Markdown to HTML, for example.)
 [More Info](https://github.com/ruby/rake#presentations-and-articles-about-rake)

-Like RSpec, it is a Domain Specific Languade (DSL)
+Like RSpec, it is a Domain Specific Language(DSL) so the syntax may be a little bit weird, but it is ruby!

 ### RAKE TASKS
 They are run in the Rakefile: